 Highlight: Wow, the entire meal was a highlight!
 But if I had to choose my favourite course, it would have to be the Balmain Bug congee.

-Lowlight: 3 choices in addition to all the snacks at the start is an incredible amount of food!
+Lowlight: 3 choices in addition to all the snacks at the start is an incredible amount of food though!

 Overall: Neil Perry has turned fine dining on its head with a unique dining experience.
-A meal here is truly memorable, exciting and fully deserving of its three-hat status.
+A meal here is truly a memorable and exciting that is fully deserving of its three-hat status.
 Rockpool is Modern Australian cuisine with Asian influences at its finest and easily one of Sydney's best restaurants.
 9/10 (Outstanding)

 Contact no: 02 9252 1888